 A prerequisite for this older kind of cell therapy is a matching donor.
 If the donor and recipient do not match, the recipient may reject the cells.
 Sometimes the donated cells can also attack the recipient!
 This can lead to devastating side effects and may even kill the recipient.

 Autologous and allogeneic cell therapies

 There are two main, newer forms of cell therapy.
 They involve the isolation of cells either from the patient (autologous) or from a healthy donor (allogeneic).
 In both cases, researchers can use genetic modification techniques to alter the cells outside the body before they are delivered to the patient.
 This is considered “ex vivo” genetic modification.
 In more detail, the two main forms of cell therapy are:

 In autologous cell therapies, the patient’s own cells are turned into therapeutics.
 Scientists use a variety of techniques to repair or alter the cells’ functions.
 Because these cells come from the patient, it is unlikely they’ll get rejected.

 Example: CAR-T cells

 CAR-T cells consist of a particular type of genetically modified immune cell.
 These modified cells can quickly recognize and kill diseased cells (usually cancer cells).
-Clinicians have used CAR-T cells to cure some aggressive blood cancers.
+Clinicians have used CAR-T cells to effectively treat some aggressive blood cancers.